paulviet/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-Some challenges encountered were running statistics with Pivotcharts, Anytime I added a new piece of data to the pivot chart, I had to relink the fields properly to get the statistic data quickly.
+Some challenges encountered were running statistics with Pivot charts, Anytime I added a new piece of data to the pivot chart, I had to relink the fields properly to get the statistic data quickly.
 I also found that working with Days were pretty hard, it would have required me to do an additional spreadsheet to find out statistics like how long should a Kickstarter run to be the most successful at a particular dollar amount. coding with COUNTIFS for just 12 fields was time consuming, I had thought about doing it for the day duration of the Kickstarter campaign and it turns out the campaign in our data set ranges from 1 to 90 days!

 ## Results